2011 FALL CINEMA SERIES

 Michelangelo Antonioni, 1975, Italy

 Jack Nicholson stars as a television reporter on assignment in North Africa in Antonioni’s meandering and ethereal tale of political intrigue and personal identity.
 Masterfully constructed with sparse production design and breathtaking cinematography, Antonioni delivers a mesmerizing film that oozes with existential angst.
 Nicholson, who made One Flew Over the Cuckoo’s Nest the same year, is in top form.
-Nominated for the Palm d’Or at Cannes.
+Nominated for the Palme d’Or at Cannes.

 December 7: BARAKA